albinoh/gtsm/v5/README.md

 ##JSX and REACT

-Babel has support for JSX and Flow.
-Check out our React preset to get started.
+Babel has support for [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html).
 Use it together with the [babel-sublime](https://github.com/babel/babel-sublime) package to bring syntax highlighting to a whole new level (if sublime is your thing).

 ##What changed from v4